 Full-time study for graduate students is usually defined as a minimum of 9 credit hours per term.
 The maximum load for full-time graduate students is 12 credit hours in one term and 6 credit hours in a summer session, except for programs that require different loads.
 Please refer to the specific program for maximum credit hour information.

-School of Creative and Professional Writing students take up to 16 credit hours per semester.
+Naslund-Mann Graduate School of Writing students take up to 15 credit hours per semester.

 Psychology students who are taking a practicum can carry a maximum of 14 hours per term.

 Doctoral students working on dissertation and carrying 1 to 4 credit hours in a term are half-time students for a maximum of five terms, after which they drop below half-time status.
 Any graduate student wishing to exceed these limits must have permission from their school chair or program director and from the Provost.

 Please note that academic course load requirements are not the same as course load requirements for financial aid purposes.
 For financial aid purposes, a graduate student must be in a minimum of 9 credit hours in a Fall, Spring, or Summer term to be considered full-time.
 Only the following exceptions are made: